osxmidi/LinVst/README.md

 If plugins were working then suddenly don't, try testing if it's the wineprefix that is causing the problems

+Basically to test a plugin using a temporary new wineprefix, open a Terminal and then set it up to use the new wineprefix (only valid for the Terminal that was opened and setup, not other Terminals).

 To test if it's the wineprefix that's causing the problem (possible file corruption, installation problems etc),

-using Terminal
+open a Terminal

 cd into your home directory